ssmirr/appdev-chapters/loops.md

 In order to pass a method _some lines of code_ as an argument, we need to wrap the lines of code within the `do` and `end` keywords, creating what's called a **block** of code.

-So, given a **block** of code, the `10.times` method will execute it for us exactly 10 times; this saves us the trouble of managing a counter and writing a condition for `while`.
+So, given a **block** of code, the `10.times` method will execute it for us exactly 10 times; this saves us the trouble of writing a condition for `while`.

 ### Block variables